Peripheral Arterial Disease of the Legs - Cause

 space through which oxygen- and nutrient-rich blood can flow.
 Poor blood flow

 "starves" the muscles and other tissues in the lower body.
-See a picture of

 This process of plaque